LorenzoPiazza/Tabroot/README.md

 # How to use:

-In the folder "Executable files" are available two executable (jar) files.
+In the folder "Executable files" are available two executable (jar) files:
-TabrootClient.jar launches our Tabroot player.
+- TabrootClient.jar launches our Tabroot player.
-Server.jar launches the Server.
+- Server.jar launches the Server.

 #### **REQUIRED LIBRARIES: The TabrootClient.jar need the following library to be executed:**
 - aima-core-3.0.0.jar (/Tabroot/lib/aima-core-3.0.0.jar)